FAQs

 Q: How often can I volunteer for KLF?

 A: Our volunteers are the heart and soul of the organization and can pitch in once or become one of our regulars.
-Those interested in volunteering can contact Ray, our Volunteer Coordinator, at ray@kzoolf.org.
+Those interested in volunteering can contact Jillian, our Volunteer Coordinator, at jillian@kzoolf.org.

 Q: How can I donate to KLF?